abdallahqusay/syanahome/README.md

 With **SyananHome**, users can:

 - Discover different product categories such as furniture, lighting, and decoration.
-- View detailed product information with images and prices.
+- Sign up and log in securely using **OTP-based authentication**.
 - Search for items using a smart search feature.
-- Sign up and log in securely.
+- View detailed product information with images and prices.
 - Add products to their cart.
 - Place orders with delivery and payment options.
 - Save time, effort, and money by finding everything they need in one app.

 The project is built with a clean architecture and modular structure, making it scalable and easy to maintain.